-7.2.1.
-Unilateral Change Order
+7.2.1 Unilateral Change Order

-A unilateral change order, is one issued by the contracting officer without requiring consent or signature of the contractor.
+A unilateral change order, is one issued by the buyer or person managing the contract without requiring consent or signature of the contractor.
 It generally occurs for two reasons:

 - The right to unilaterally modify the contract has been given to the State contracting agency in the contract itself, - The change order is for an inconsequential change, or - Changes that are required by law.